 In each contributor, the central oxygen has a positive formal charge and the singly bonded terminal oxygen has a negative formal charge.
 The two drawings are equivalent because the two terminal oxygens are equivalent.

-- Move only electrons, usually lone pairs or electrons.
-Do not move atoms.
+- Move only electrons, here a pair and a lone pair, not atoms.

-- Keep the total number of valence electrons and the overall charge the same in every contributor.
+- Confirm the total valence electrons and overall charge are unchanged.

 - Moving atoms instead of only moving electrons.